missionpinball/mpf-docs/config/instructions/time_strings.rst

    ball_count_delay: 500

-It makes no difference whether you enter your time durations as seconds or milliseconds, as MPF will convert everything to milliseconds when it reads in your configuration files.
+It makes no difference whether you enter your time durations as seconds or milliseconds, as MPF will convert everything to milliseconds (since that's the default for *ball_count_delay* when it reads in your configuration files.

 Entering a time duration in minutes, hours, or days
 ---------------------------------------------------